Symposium: The Mariners’ Home and

 In celebration of their twin restorations, the Whaling Museum curated four exhibitions on the first floor of the Mariners’ Home.
 Open to the public for the first time, these exhibits pay tribute to the people and stories that enlivened these buildings for more than two centuries.

-Delve into history, learn about the people who contributed to these historic institutions, explore modern challenges of the seafaring industry, and get a close-up look at the new exhibitions.
+Attendees were able to delve into history, learn about the people who contributed to these historic institutions, explore modern challenges of the seafaring industry, and get a close-up look at the new exhibitions.

-Online: Sacred Cod Documentary RSVP
+Sacred Cod Documentary RSVP

 Location: Seaman’s Bethel, Mariners’ Home, and Whaling Museum